Step-by-step directions, tips and secrets from a professional designer for how to decorate a Christmas wreath.

 Today we’re going back to the pro, Nancy at Total Bliss, to get into the nitty-gritty, step-by-step directions for how to decorate a Christmas wreath.
-You may want to read Part I, where I shared basic wreath decorating tips and a few designer secrets, before you proceed with actually putting the wreath together.
+You may want to read Part I, where I shared basic holiday wreath decorating tips and a few designer secrets, before you proceed with actually putting the wreath together.

-I’m going to take you through making this wreath, step-by-step today, but these directions can be applied to any style wreath for any season!
+I’m going to walk you through making this Christmas wreath, step-by-step today, but these directions can be applied to any style wreath for any season!

 Step 1: Choose A Theme, Select A Wreath & Fluff

-For this wreath, Nancy used a faux frasier fir wreath.
+For this Front door Christmas wreath, Nancy used a faux frasier fir wreath.
 This type of wreath is perfect to decorate because they’re inexpensive and the branches can be bent and used to hold decorations on the wreath.
 Once you’ve selected your wreath, fluff all of the branches until the wreath is nice and full.

 Step 2: Gather Supplies

 If you don’t have a vertical surface to use when decorating a wreath, I highly recommend that you purchase a wreath stand.
-They’re very inexpensive and will make decorating a wreath so much easier than trying to decorate the wreath while it’s lying on a flat surface.
+They’re very inexpensive and will make decorating a wreath so much easier than trying to decorate it while it’s lying on a flat surface.
 It’s better to have a wreath stand that is tall enough to sit on the floor, instead of the table.
 That way the wreath size isn’t limited.

-Next, gather all of the decorations that you think you might use on your wreath.
+Next, gather all of the decorations that you think you might use on your holiday wreath.
 You’ll also need cable ties, floral wire, wire cutters, hot glue gun and scissors.

 Step 3: Add Floral Stems